Expats Talk about Health Insurance and Healthcare in Monterrey, Mexico

 When we asked expats and global nomads about the quality of medical care in Monterrey, they replied:

 " It depends on finances and age.
 If you're a professional moving to Mexico for business reasons, then you'll no doubt be given a private insurance plan.
 For those still young, private insurance is cheaper than in the USA but still ultimately unaffordable.
 Those working for public or private sector employers should automatically be enlisted in the IMSS which is our national system free to the user.
 Roughy equivalent to the UK's NHS, if you need something major it is excellent.
 For minor problems you may care to go private.
 Besides the IMSS, if you're not working you can enroll in the govenment's Seguro Popular system which is probably a bit inferior to the IMSS but again will protect you against major events.
 Next, I recommend paying monthly to subscribe to a private ambulance/outpatient service such as EMME.
 The price is reasonable and they come quickly with a fully equipped ambulance and medical team.
 They also have an outpatient walk-in centre open until late.
-Most pharmacies have an attached doctor available during work hours (sometimes morning only) and you can get a quick consultation either free or at insignificant cost - very useful if you need an antibiotic because these need a prescription now. ," commented one expat who moved to Monterrey.
+Most pharmacies have an attached doctor available during work hours (sometimes morning only) and you can get a quick consultation either free or at insignificant cost - very useful if you need an antibiotic because these need a prescription now. ," said an expat in Monterrey.

 What are medical services in Monterrey like?